 “Sorry.”
 Chloe said sheepishly.
 She pulled Rainie easily to her feet, swinging her around in the close-confined kitchen.
 “How about instead of paying a guy, we ask Draven?”
 She suggested joyfully as if her idea was the most brilliant thing had ever come from her mind.

 Nevertheless what to according to Chloe was brilliant, for Rainie, it was a totally a spam one.
-Yet, only Chloe could’ve suggested something so lewd and provocative.
+Yet, only Chloe could have suggested something so lewd and provocative.

 Shit!
 It’s the most preposterous suggestion.
 She thought.

-“Chloe, will stop dancing around?!”
+“Will you stop dancing?!”
 Rainie snapped, irritated by both of her suggestion and the dancing.
 She started to feel dizzy and her sight became giddily blur.
-“Don’t ever think about asking Draven!”
+“Don’t ever think about asking him!”

 “Why not?”
 Chloe asked still holding her hands and swaying around though in the lesser movement this time.
 “I’m sure he’ll say yes!”
 She announced happily.
 “He’s one of the finest guy and totally charming.”
 She winked and added triumphantly.
 “He’s loaded and not to mention powerful.
 It’s not...”

 “Hey!”
 Rainie snapped impatiently.
 She already felt a terrible sense of foreboding at her best friend’s suggestion.
 It was starting to dawn her what exactly Chloe recommended.
-“Draven is out of question, period.”
+“He’s out of question, period.”

-Chloe released her hands, grinning with satisfaction at her as she took another gulp of her coffee, didn’t say a word of Rainie’s statement.
+Chloe released her hands, grinning with satisfaction at her as she took another gulp of her coffee, did not say a word of Rainie’s statement.

 “Chloe!”
 She called her name in warning tone and inhaled a deep breath taking her time to explain her objection.
 “Draven isn’t the only finest guy we’ve ever met.”
 She started.
 “He’s also one of the heartthrobs, so why would he want to spend his so precious time to help me when he can easily spare it with any women?”